 Instead of buttercream, you can top the cheesecake with fruit.
 Here are some ideas:

-- Blueberries and blueberry jam
+- Blueberries and blueberry compote or jam.

-- Strawberries and strawberry jam
+- Strawberries and strawberry jam.

-- Raspberries and raspberry jam
+- Raspberries and raspberry jam.

 Frequently Asked Questions